Mathics3/mathics-development-guide/docs/developing-code/extending/tutorial.rst

-The class starts with a Python docstring that specifies the documentation and tests for the symbol.
-Please refer to :ref:`Documentation markup <doc_markup>` for more details on how to write the documentation.

-Python functions starting with "apply" are converted to built-in rules.
-Their docstring is compiled to the corresponding Mathics pattern.
-Pattern variables used in the pattern are passed to the Python function by their same name, plus an additional evaluation object.
-This object is needed to evaluate further expressions, print messages in the Python code, etc. Unsurprisingly, the return value of the Python function is the expression that is replaced for the matched pattern.
-If the function does not return any value, the Mathics expression is left unchanged.
-Note that you have to return ``Symbol["Null"]`` explicitly if you want that.
+If a function does not return any value, the Mathics expression is left unchanged.
+Note that you have to explicitly return ``Symbol["Null"]`` (which we have a defined for you in ``SymbolNull``) if you want that to return a Null instead.

 Working with multiple patterns
 ++++++++++++++++++++++++++++++